Reserve Recycling

-Reserve recycling refers to the redeployment of already accumulated official reserves into external financial assets.
-In the context of reserve and sovereign flows, the term describes what happens after reserves have already entered official custody and are then allocated across foreign securities, deposits, and other reserve-eligible instruments.
+Reserve recycling is the redeployment of already accumulated official reserves into external financial assets.
+Within reserve and sovereign flows, it describes the stage that begins after reserves have already entered official custody and are then allocated across foreign deposits, securities, and other reserve-eligible instruments.

 The concept should be kept separate from reserve accumulation.
-Accumulation builds the stock of official reserves through external surpluses, intervention, or other balance-of-payments developments.
+Accumulation builds the stock of official reserves through balance-of-payments developments, intervention activity, or other external surplus channels.
 Reserve recycling begins only once that stock already exists and authorities decide how it will be held abroad.
-In that sense, accumulation is the source stage, while recycling is the portfolio-allocation stage.
+Accumulation is therefore the reserve-building stage, while recycling is the reserve-allocation stage.

 What falls inside the term